TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Experiments

 \subsubsection{Number of Input Contents per Retrieval}

 In this section, we investigate the impact of the number of input contents per retrieval on method performance.
 We compare the EM and F1 scores of \method-8B and Search-R1-base-7B+R, as well as \method-14B and Search-R1-base-14B+R. The experimental results are shown in Fig.~\ref{fig:8b_inputdoc} and Fig.~\ref{fig:14b_inputdoc}.
-We have the following observations: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{The more contents are input per retrieval, the better the model performance, and \method generally outperforms the baseline.} This indicates that \method is robust to variations in the number of input contents per retrieval and can maintain strong performance across different settings.
+We have the following observations: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{More retrieved content improves performance, with \method consistently outperforming the baseline.} This indicates that \method is robust to variations in the number of input contents per retrieval and can maintain strong performance across different settings.

 \item \textbf{When the number of input contents per retrieval is small, \method cannot fully leverage the capabilities of LLMs.
 When the number is larger ($\ge 3$), it can achieve outstanding results.} This is mainly because \method’s training leverages PPR based on the co-occurrence mechanism.
 LLMs tend to focus on co-occurring data features, and when the number of input contents per retrieval is small, co-occurrence is difficult to achieve.
 This leads to a mismatch between inference and training, resulting in input distribution drift.
 When the number is sufficiently large, the information filtered by PPR has a higher information density, and at the same time, the LLM can exploit the co-occurrence in the data to achieve better performance.